Let us Support Your Vision

 Which type of budgetary items are acceptable to fund using the foundation’s grant?

 There are no restrictions on the type of items/activities an organization requests funding for.
-However, the Board seriously considers what the funding is being requested for, and evaluates if the proposed spending is the most effective use of grant funds.
-If the Board determines that the grant proposal outlines effective and efficient use of funds, and includes how those funds will be used to meet the needs of the community, then the proposal has a much greater chance of being awarded the requested funds.
+However, the Board seriously considers what the funding asks and evaluates the proposed spending.
+If the Board determines that the grant proposal outlines fund use that align with our values and includes how those funds will be used to meet the needs of the community, then the proposal has a much greater chance of being awarded the requested funds.

 Examples of acceptable budgetary items are listed below.
 This is not an exhaustive list of acceptable items; rather the type of specificity expected in submitted proposals.

-- General organization operating expenses and start-up costs required for organizational success (e.g. staff salary, utility expenses, project management software)
+- A general organization operating expenses and start-up costs required for organizational success (e.g. staff salary, utility expenses, project management software)

 - Specific project resources required for a successful and impactful project (e.g. tools/parts/materials, outreach advertising, permit fees)